 -

-Outdoor style tip: A short piece of cord with a neat knot is not only practical, but can also be gripped easily with gloves.
+Outdoor style tip: A short piece of cord with a clean knot is not only practical but also easy to grip with gloves on.

-Cause: Teeth/spiral are slightly displaced or bent, sometimes dirt gets stuck right there.
+Cause: Teeth/coil are slightly misaligned or bent, sometimes dirt is stuck right there.

-- With plastic teeth: Carefully align the teeth with a fingernail or blunt tool.
+- For plastic teeth: carefully align teeth with fingernail or blunt tool.

-- For metal teeth: shape very carefully with needle-nose pliers.
+- For metal teeth: very carefully reshape with needle-nose pliers.

 - Then clean + lightly lubricate (see point 2).